Hailey Bieber Reminds Husband Justin That She Is ‘Insanely Proud’ Of Him In Sweet Instagram Post

 “You have given me so much strength, support, encouragement and joy,” Justin wrote.
 “I just wanted to publicly honor you, and remind you that the best is yet to come!”

-Justin will be releasing a new song with Lil Dicky on April 18, “Earth,” marking his first single since July 2018.
+Justin will be releasing a new song with Lil Dicky on April 18 called “Earth,” marking his first single since July 2018.
 He has not released a new album since Purpose in 2015.
 In March, the singer explained why he has been absent from the music scene in recent months with another post on Instagram.

-Justin explained alongside a photo of himself posing in Drew House gear that he had been unhappy on his Purpose tour, which his fans “don’t deserve.”
+Justin explained alongside a photo of himself posing in Drew House gear that he had been unhappy on his “Purpose” tour, which his fans “don’t deserve.”

 “I am now very focused on repairing some of the deep rooted issues that I have as most of us have, so that I don’t fall apart,” he wrote.
 “Music is very important to me but Nothing comes before my family and my health.”